Schedule view

 Layout

-Section titled “Layout”Split-pane: a virtualised task list on the left (Task / Dur / Start / Finish / % columns; resizable; persisted via localStorage), and the canvas timeline on the right.
-Scroll is synchronised in both directions.
+Section titled “Layout”Split-pane: a virtualized task list on the left (seven columns — WBS, Task, Dur, Start, Finish, %, Owner — all but Task hideable and resizable, persisted via localStorage), and the canvas timeline on the right.
+Scroll is synchronized in both directions.

 Canvas renderer